Singapore Ballet: Education

-As a major grant recipient from the Singapore Government and, in keeping with SDT's commitment to bringing the finest in dance to the public audience, on-going Education and Outreach programmes are organised to provide people with opportunities to appreciate dance.
+As a major grant recipient from the Singapore government and, in keeping with SDT's commitment to bringing the finest in dance to the public audience, on-going education and outreach programmes are organised to provide people with opportunities to appreciate dance.
 The SDT continues to make extensive school visits and offer special courses for non-dancers and adult students.
-Recently Singapore Ballet has launched several new initiatives.
-One @ the Ballet, which are open rehearsals in the company's Founder's studio, is held on Saturdays and dedicated to topics that show the inside working of a dance company.
+Singapore Ballet had also launched several new initiatives such as "@ the Ballet" which are open rehearsals in the company's Founder's studio and dedicated to topics that show the inside working of a dance company.

 The Ballet Associate Course has been developed to offer master classes for young ballet students in a workshop format though the year.
 The Scholar's Programme is a pre-professional training outgrowth of Ballet Associates that gives students daily training in development towards careers in dance.
-Singapore Ballet has also launched a children's series with ballets made especially for very young audiences accompanied by a narrator.
+Singapore Ballet has also launched a children's series with ballets made especially for very young audiences, accompanied by a narrator.
 These efforts aim to make dance more accessible to the masses.
 Singapore Ballet hopes to spread the beauty, passion and discipline of dance to as many people as possible, and place Singapore in the minds of international dance aficionados.

-On 16 July 2008, Goh Soo Khim formally announced that she would step down from her position as Artistic Director of the Singapore Dance Theatre, effective from 19 July 2008, as the company celebrated its 20th anniversary celebrations with a gala performance at Victoria Theatre.
+On 16 July 2008, Goh Soo Khim formally announced that she would step down from her position as artistic director of the Singapore Dance Theatre, effective from 19 July 2008, as the company celebrated its 20th anniversary celebrations with a gala performance at Victoria Theatre.
 The gala performance presented a repertoire of dance excerpts of the SDT's landmark performances over the last two decades starting with three Singaporean choreographers represented, Choo San Goh's "Beginnings", Living Greens by Mohamed Noor Sarman and Jeffrey Tan's Negro Y Blanco.

-In 2008 the company's Assistant Artistic Director, Janek Schergen, was appointed the Artistic Director of the company.
+In 2008, the company's assistant artistic director, Janek Schergen, was appointed the artistic director of the company.
 His involvement has stemmed from the initial SDT performances in 1988 with the staging of Choo San Goh's ballet Beginnings.
-Over the next 17 years he staged 11 of Choo San Goh's ballets for Singapore Ballet plus added full-length works (Swan Lake, Sleeping Beauty, The Nutcracker, Coppelia, Don Quixote Cinderella and Giselle) in new stagings.
-On 6 February 2009 the main rehearsal studio at SDT's home in Fort Canning was dedicated in Ms. Goh's honour as the Goh Soo Khim Founder's Studio with a performance and a celebration for family and friends following.
-On 26 February 2016, The Choo San Goh Studio was dedicated during SDT's Gala evening "The Moon and the Stars" in honour of the choreographer.
-During the 2024 season Singapore Ballet performed at The Kennedy Centre in Washington D.C. opening a Festival of Asian Choreographers called 10,000 Dreams with Choo-San Goh's ballet, Momentum.
+Over the next seventeen years, he staged 11 of Choo San Goh's ballets for Singapore Ballet plus added full-length works (Swan Lake, The Sleeping Beauty, The Nutcracker, Coppélia, Don Quixote, Cinderella and Giselle) in new stagings.

+On 6 February 2009, the main rehearsal studio at SDT's home in Fort Canning was dedicated in Goh's honour as the Goh Soo Khim Founder's Studio with a performance and a celebration for family and friends following.
+On 26 February 2016, The Choo San Goh Studio was dedicated during SDT's gala evening "The Moon and the Stars" in honour of the choreographer.
+During the 2024 season Singapore Ballet performed at The Kennedy Centre in Washington, D.C., opening a Festival of Asian Choreographers called 10,000 Dreams with Choo-San Goh's ballet, Momentum.